d-low/d-low.com_v3/README.md

   - [ ] 05-Colorado/11-Colorado-2016/ (listing page)
   - [ ] 05-Colorado/11-Colorado-2016/04-Fall (articles page)
   - [ ] 05-Colorado/11-Colorado-2016/04-Fall/02-The_Walkway-Nov_25_2016 (article page)
-  - [ ] Handle all of the above prefixed by "#content/" to remap Backbone routes
+  - [ ] Handle all of the above prefixed by "#content/" to remap Backbone routes.
+Maybe handle in Apache config?

 - [ ] Render each of the above pages
 - [ ] CSS for the modules on each of the above pages